 Only the personal representative of the decedent’s estate can file a personal injury claim in Florida.
 In the event that the deceased individual didn’t have a will, the courts can appoint a personal representative after their death.

 Truck drivers and trucking companies are obligated to maintain and operate their vehicles in a manner that’s safe for all other parties.
 When they fail in this responsibility and others are hurt, the victims deserve compensation.
-If you’ve been injured in a truck accident, attorney Bobby Nunez will represent you for free.
+If you want truck accident legal help Miami, attorney Bobby Nunez will represent you for free.
+We offer legal services for all of Florida residents.
 Call today for a free consultation.